Glenn Stok helped his elderly aunt with her affairs in her final years, and shares social and legal issues he learned from the experience.

 What's the reason for this?
-The courts want to protect anyone who is blood related but is not included to receive an inheritance.
-By law blood related relatives who are not receiving an inheritance need to be given a chance to dispute the will.
+The courts want to protect blood-related relatives who are not receiving an inheritance.
+They need to be given a chance to dispute the will.

 But what if they don't exist?
-The court doesn't know that, and it gets costly when blood related relatives are no longer alive because they were killed in the Holocaust!
-We have to prove it, even if death records are unavailable because all papers were confiscated or destroyed.
+The court doesn't know that, and it gets costly when blood-related relatives are no longer alive because they were killed in the Holocaust!
+We have to prove it, and that could be difficult if death records are unavailable because all papers were confiscated or destroyed.

 You might ask, “Wouldn’t the court expect that they are dead already since my aunt herself was 98 when she died?”

 I asked that same question.
-The problem is that those relatives may have had children and the children are also blood related.
-The court wants them to be found and given a chance to dispute the will.
+The problem is that those relatives may have had children, and the children would be blood-related.
+The court wants us to find them, so they have the option to dispute the will.

 I know they don’t exist.
-I know this because my aunt and uncle decided not to have kids.
-They had a desire to travel often and having children would have delayed that some 20 year or so.
+I know that because my aunt and uncle never had kids.
 As for siblings, my aunt’s only sister married a man who was killed by the Nazi’s before they could have had any children.

-There is a huge cost involved with locating people who don’t exist.
+There is a significant cost involved in locating people who don’t exist.
 The court wants me to show that I did my due diligence to find these people.
-Until then, they do not allow me to act as executor of the will and they do not allow any inheritance to be distributed.
-Real estate property can't be sold either.
-Everything is frozen.
+They do not allow me to act as executor of the will, and they do not allow me to distribute any inheritance until then.
+We can't sell her co-op either.
+Everything is frozen, including real estate property.

-I asked my attorney if it is possible that the court never approves the will.
-He said he has seen a case where that had happened, and the state takes all the money.
+I asked my attorney if the court may never approve the will.
+He said he had seen a case where that had happened, and the State takes all the money.

 Why couldn’t I just take the money out of her account before the bank saw a published death notice?

-That’s what many people do.
+Many people do that.
 I'm not saying it's legal.
-But it's not stealing either if the funds are distributed according to the will.
+But it's not stealing either if one distributes the funds according to the will.

 Then there would be more money to pass around as well, without any courts or lawyers getting involved and taking their share.
 Not to mention the cost of genealogy searches and advertising for blood relatives to come forward, as requested by the court.

-Yes, that would have avoided the nightmare and her intentions would have been met as per her expectations!
-But there are cases were one can't just do that.
+Yes, that would have avoided the nightmare, and we would have fulfilled her intentions.
+But there are cases where one can't do that.
 I quickly ran into a brick wall, as I'll explain.

 Obstacles With a Last Will and Testament

-Sometimes having a last will and testament isn't sufficient to immediately take care of the wishes of the deceased.
-In our case we ran into a big snag.
-She had a co-op with a sizable mortgage.
-We needed to sell it quick to avoid further payments.
+Sometimes having a will isn't sufficient to immediately take care of the wishes of the deceased.
+In our case, we ran into a big snag.
+She had mortgage on her co-op.
+We needed to sell it quickly to avoid further payments.

 A well-written will considers potential obstacles.
 A good lawyer should know how to do that.
-I am sure her lawyer could have put her co-op in a revocable trust with beneficiaries named in the trust.
+Her lawyer could have put her co-op in a revocable trust with beneficiaries named in that trust.

 "Revocable" means that she has control over the property in the trust as long as she is alive.
 Then it goes to the beneficiaries without going through probate.
 Co-ops have to approve that, but her lawyer never suggested it to her.

-It’s easier with a condo or a house.
-No board, or anyone, is going to deny someone the right to set up this kind of protection.
-The problem with a co-op is that one does not own real estate, they only own shares in the property.
+It’s more manageable with a condo or a house.
+No board, or anyone, would deny someone the right to set up this kind of protection.
+The problem with a co-op is that one does not own real estate.
+They only own shares in the property.

-Even if her co-op board refused to allow a trust, her lawyer could have protected her in some way.
-After all, he was also Jewish and should have known the issues I just explained about the Nazi's confiscating papers.
+Even with her co-op board refusing to allow a trust, her lawyer could have protected her in some other way by planning ahead.

-The co-op needs to protect the value of the apartment.
+The co-op board needs to protect the value of the apartment.
 I can understand that.
-They don’t want to take a chance that someone who might contest the Will would come forth later after someone else buys the apartment.
+The board doesn't want to take a chance that someone who might contest the will would come forth later after someone else buys the apartment.
 That’s why they want a court to oversee everything.